serdarcw/My_projects/017-Capstone-project-AWS/Readme_solution.md

 - WE ALL SET

-- Congrulations!!
+- Congratulations!!
 You have finished your AWS Capstone Project